FantasticContract/TipMe/README.md

 ## TipJar

-A simple app for accepting tips
+A simple app for accepting tips.

-Built with Next.JS, ConnectKit, Wagmi and Viem
+Built with Next.JS, ConnectKit, Wagmi and Viem.

 The TipMe app will have the following functionality: